Such Fun to be Had(lyme)!

 June 14, 2008

 Who doesn’t love ferries?
-It’s funny that I have pages for this quaint little riverine one as well as the quainter and littler riverine one up north, but we all ignore the monsters that dock along the Sound.
-Y’know?
+It’s funny that I have pages for this quaint little riverine one as well as the quainter and littler riverine one up north, but we all ignore the monster ferries that dock along the Sound to take people to Nantucket and Long Island, etc. Y’know?

 The road I took to the landing through East Haddam and Lyme (passing Devil’s Hopyard State Park) was a bit treacherous to say the least; very skinny and curvy.
 The little launch area is much nicer then the Rocky Hill or Glastonbury landings.
 There is a nice park here too, but also a quaint little “Hadlyme Ferry Historic District” with a few very nice old houses.
 My wait here was equal to that in Glastonbury, but I enjoyed this wait a bit more, just sort of walking around.